microsoft/react-native-code-push/README.md

 codePush.restartApp(): void;
 ```

 Immediately restarts the app.
-If there is an update pending, it will be presented to the end-user and the rollback timer (if specified when installing the update) will begin.
-Otherwise, calling this method simply has the same behavior as the end-user killing and restarting the process.
+If there is an update pending, it will be presented to the end user and the rollback timer (if specified when installing the update) will begin.
+Otherwise, calling this method simply has the same behavior as the end user killing and restarting the process.
 This method is for advanced scenarios, and is primarily useful when the following conditions are true:

 1. Your app is specifying an install mode value of `ON_NEXT_RESTART` or `ON_NEXT_RESUME` when calling the `sync` or `LocalPackage.install` methods.
-This has the effect of not applying your update until the app has been restarted (by either the end-user or OS)	or resumed, and therefore, the update won't be immediately displayed to the end-user 	.
+This has the effect of not applying your update until the app has been restarted (by either the end user or OS)	or resumed, and therefore, the update won't be immediately displayed to the end user 	.
-2. You have an app-specific user event (e.g. the end-user navigated back to the app's home route) that allows you to apply the update in an unobtrusive way, and potentially gets the update in front of the end-user sooner then waiting until the next restart or resume.
+2. You have an app-specific user event (e.g. the end user navigated back to the app's home route) that allows you to apply the update in an unobtrusive way, and potentially gets the update in front of the end user sooner then waiting until the next restart or resume.

 ### codePush.sync